Danny Green (basketball): 2011–13: Playoff upsets

-Green returned to the Spurs after the lockout ended.
-Green had a breakout season, as he started 38 of his 66 games played, averaging 9.1 ppg.
-Green eventually became the starting shooting guard for the Spurs when Manu Ginóbili returned to being the sixth man in the rotation.
-Green finished ninth in the league in voting for the NBA Most Improved Player Award.
+Green returned to the Spurs in 2011 after the lockout ended.
+Green had a breakout 2011–2012 season, starting 38 of his 66 games played and averaging 9.1 ppg.
+Green became the starting shooting guard for the Spurs when Manu Ginóbili returned to being the sixth man in the rotation.
+After the season, Green finished ninth in the league in voting for the NBA Most Improved Player Award.

 On July 11, 2012, Green re-signed with the Spurs for $12 million over three years.
-In his first game of the season, he scored 9 points and added 2 blocks in San Antonio's win over New Orleans.
-On November 1, 2012, he scored 13 points in a win over the Thunder.
-Then on November 3, Danny Green scored 21 points to help the Spurs beat the Utah Jazz in a 110–100 win.
+In his first game of the season, he scored 9 points and added 2 blocks in San Antonio's win over the New Orleans Hornets.
+On November 1, 2012, he scored 13 points in a win over the Oklahoma City Thunder.
+Then on November 3, Green scored 21 points to help the Spurs beat the Utah Jazz in a 110–100 win.
 On November 13, 2012, he hit a game-winner against the Los Angeles Lakers, finishing the game with 11 points.
-On February 6, 2013, Green recorded career-highs of 28 points and 8 three-pointers made in a win over the Minnesota Timberwolves.
-He was one three-pointer shy of Chuck Person's record for most three-pointers made in a single game as a Spur.
+On February 6, 2013, Green recorded career highs of 28 points and 8 three-pointers made in a win over the Minnesota Timberwolves.
+He was one three-point field goal shy of Chuck Person's record for most three-pointers made in a single game as a Spur.

-In Game 2 of the 2013 NBA Finals, Green was perfect from the field, including 5–5 from the three-point line.
+In game 2 of the 2013 NBA Finals, Green was perfect from the field, including 5–5 from the three-point line.
 However, the Spurs lost in a blowout to the Miami Heat, 103–84.
-In Game 3 of the NBA Finals, Green hit 7–9 from three-point range, including the one to set a Finals record for most three-pointers in a game by a team.
+In game 3 of the NBA Finals, Green hit 7–9 from three-point range, including the one to set a Finals record for most three-pointers in a game by a team.
 He notched 27 total points in the Spurs' blowout 113–77 victory as the team took a 2–1 series lead in the process.
-On June 16 in Game 5, Green made six three-pointers for a total of 25 in the series to that point, breaking the record for an NBA Finals series previously held by Ray Allen, who made 22 in six games with the Boston Celtics in 2008.
+On June 16 in game 5, Green made six three-pointers for a total of 25 in the series to that point, breaking the record for an NBA Finals series previously held by Ray Allen, who made 22 in six games with the Boston Celtics in 2008.
 By the end of the series, Green had made 27 three-pointers, but the Spurs lost the series in seven games.
 The record was later broken by Stephen Curry in 2016.